 Stay Connected

-The WUNDIR listserv provides a convenient way to receive updates about opportunities to engage in dissemination and implementation science.
+The WUNDIR listserv provides a convenient way to receive updates about opportunities to engage in D&I science.
 These periodic messages (usually five or fewer a month) include details on training opportunities, speakers, presentations and related programs, and fellowship opportunities.